-We believe that these materials should be held in common, and belong to all those that played a part in their creation.
-For Interference Archive, making this cultural material accessible to the public is a form of preservation, not only of the physical materials, but of the collective history and memory of those struggling for social change.
+We believe that these materials should be held in common: they belong to all those who played a part in their creation.
+For Interference Archive, making this material accessible to the public is an act of preservation, not only of the physical materials, but of the collective history and memory of those struggling for social change.

 Donating Materials to Interference Archive

-• We will perform basic cleaning, and will repair rips and tears, but we do not have the resources to perform extensive conservation.
-If we receive materials that are beyond repair, or could cause serious damage to other items in our collection, we may donate them to an institution with resources to preserve them, returning them to you, or disposing of them if you do not want them back.
+• We will perform basic cleaning and will repair rips and tears, but we do not have the resources to perform extensive conservation.
+If we receive materials that are beyond repair, or could cause serious damage to other items in our collection, we may donate them to an institution with resources to preserve them, return them to you, or dispose of them if you do not want them back.

-If you send us items which already exist in our collection we will either send these materials to other collections so they can be shared with people elsewhere, or use these materials to fundraise for Interference Archive.
-If it is important to you that every single item you donate remains in the collection, please communicate with us directly about that before sending us anything.
+If you send us items which already exist in duplicate in our collection, we will either send these materials to other collections so they can be shared with people elsewhere, or use these materials to fundraise for Interference Archive.
+If it is important to you that every single item you donate remains in the collection, please communicate that with us.

 Do you have questions about this?
 Do you have something to add to the Interference Archive?
 Please get in touch with us at email@example.com